 Critics' arguments in these two arenas turn on fundamental separation of powers questions raised by domestic incorporation of international law.
 In a sense, these two positions relate to two separate issues and so are not inherently contradictory.

 In the War on Terror context, the issue is the scope of the Commander-in-Chief power.
 In the constitutional interpretation context, the issue is what constitutes law under the Constitution.
 The author demonstrates, that the two claims turn on different conceptions about the requirements and meaning of democracy.

 In analyzing these claims, the author asks why critics are quick to challenge international law as lacking a democratic foundation even as they are eager to dismiss the democratic legitimacy bestowed by Congressional sharing of war power.
 Viewed side by side, the two positions regarding the role of the democratic process are in tension.
 If, at the end of the day, the President can simply ignore international and even domestic law when he deems it necessary, the democracy question is beside the point.
 Is the "democratic deficit" critique in the context of constitutional interpretation simply opportunistic, given this disregard for democratic participation in the context of presidential power?

 40 N.Y.U.
 J. Int'l L. & Pol.
 723-802 (2008)

 Scholarly Commons Citation

 Powell, Catherine, "Tinkering with Torture in the Aftermath of Hamdan: Testing the Relationship Between Internationalism and Constitutionalism" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 988.
+988.